 PRO-VE 2022 will be held at Lisbon.
 More precisely, the conference will be held at the Olissippo Oriente Hotel, located at Av.
 Dom João II 32, 1990-092 Lisboa.
 Olissippo Oriente Hotel is locate in Parque das Nações just 5 minutes walk from the Oriente subway station. if you came directly from the Lisbon Airport you can take the subway.
 Oriente station is the third stop.

 Please note that: PRO-VE 2022 is organized as a face-to-face conference.
-In case some author proves to be legally not allowed to travel due to COVID, we will also provide means for online participation.
+In case your physical venue on

 The Olissippo Oriente Hotel has special prices for the PRO-VE participants.
 However, due to the good transport network in the conference area it is possible to choose other hotels that you can find in Lisbon.

 Located in the metropolitan area of Lisbon, Polytechnic of Lisbon - Instituto Politécnico de Lisboa (IPL), is a public institution with a long history in the field of higher education, offering a diversified range of courses in the fields of Arts, Business Sciences, Communication, Education, Engineering and Health Sciences.
 Polytechnic of Lisbon provides Bachelors, Masters, Postgraduate and Doctoral programs (in partnership with universities) and is composed by eight schools:

 - ESCS - School of Communication and Media Studies

 - ESELx - Lisbon School of Education

 - ESTC - Lisbon Theatre and Film School

 - ESTeSL - Lisbon School of Health Technology

 - ISCAL - Lisbon Accounting and Business School